 3. Find the perfect venue

 Next, the fun bit!
 Whatever type of summer party you want to go for, it's time to find a suitably spectacular setting.
 How about a floral backdrop of dreams at Pantechnicon, Trafalgar St James' swanky rooftop, Hurlingham Club's vast manicured lawns, or maybe Studio 9294's canal-side offerings?
 The possibilities are endless!

-When selecting the right venue, there are a few things to consider, such as location, cost, accessibility, AV capabilities (especially if you want to go hybrid), supplier options, bad weather options... the list goes on!
+When selecting the right venue, there are a few things to consider, such as location, cost, accessibility, AV capabilities, supplier options, bad weather options... the list goes on!
 Check out our definitive guide to venue finding for more insight, and check out our advice for liaising with venues too.

 Summer parties are all about coming together and having some fun in the sunshine.
 One way to inject some extra fun is to consider a theme for your event and work with suppliers to help with decorations, theming, and furniture.
 Try and keep the theming of your event as sustainable as possible by reusing and upcycling items where possible.

 Think outside the box to create a unique experience for your guests - themes to consider include tropical paradise, circus, beach party, sports day (a Hire Space favourite), British tea party, the Oscars, costume party... the possibilities are endless!
 Try and have elements of your theme running throughout the party, such as in the invites, menus, food and drinks, decorations, entertainment, branding, music, even staff uniforms!

 Arguably the most important part of any party, it's certainly worth putting some thought into what food and drinks options you want to provide at your summer party.
 The days of mediocre barbecue food and warm beer are long gone - think outside the box and work with catering suppliers such as Easy Gourmet and Sixth Sense to provide some delicious offerings.